 For as much of a little shit as he was, Joffrey's death by poisoning was still a rough way to go, even if it was deserved.
 Even Tywin looks horrified at what he's witnessing, and shields Tommen from seeing it.
 To wit, the suffocation is only the half of it.
 It's immediately followed by violent vomiting, seizures, and bleeding from every orifice, before he ultimately drowns in his own fluids.
 Jesus.

 Depending on how you look at it, Joffrey's face looks like a Wight's, since the blue of his eyes show off more.

-For book-readers...between that and the utterly cruel and unneccesary decision to feed the extra food to the dogs instead of King's Landing's poor Makes it clear that the halfway sympathetic Cersei of the previous seasons is gone, and the monster of AFFC is here.
+For book-readers... between that and the utterly cruel and unnecessary decision to feed the extra food to the dogs instead of King's Landing's poor makes it clear that the halfway sympathetic Cersei of the previous seasons is gone, and the monster of AFFC is here.